LWVPullman/LeagueWebsite/docs/_posts/2025-06-24-School_District_Board_Forum.md

   - Pullman School Board
 ---

-The League of Women Voters of Pullman a public Pullman School Board Directors Candidates Forum at Neill Public Library.
+The League of Women Voters of Pullman is holding a public Pullman School Board Directors Candidates Forum at Neill Public Library.

 **Tuesday, June 24, 5:30-7:00 p.m. at Neill Public Library**